 The following file reformats the casualty report file by surname.
 The majority of entries relate to the Western front, but there are some reports for home-based units and other theatres of war.

 A Casualty book was maintained by RFC HQ in France listing serious injuries to personnel incurred whilst flying, and missing aircrew.
 The book was updated if further information came to light, such as a German report on the fate of missing aircrew.
 It only includes Western Front casualties

 All the available Casualty Book entries can be downloaded from the Aircraft section of this site, which includes an example page from the book.

 The following file reformats the Casualty Book data by surname.

 Casualty Cards were maintained for each RFC/RAF individual whenever they were injured or killed.

 The RAF Museum recently digitized the cards and they are available here

 The existing Museum database contains a number of errors and as with any WW1 data you should check alternative spellings of names and different initials when searching.

-An enhanced and corrected version of the data will be available on this site once the cards have all been transcribed.
+An enhanced and corrected version of the data appears below.

 All Officer appointments and promotions to the Armed Services were printed in the London Gazette which is available for free download online.
 Rank and file appointments were not published, but lists and citations for significant honours and awards in respect of rank and file were included.